vtsaplin/virtual-room-3d/README.md

 You can use query parameters to configure application:
 - __shadows=true__ to render shadows
 - __latency=1000__ to set a simulated network latency in ms (default is 100ms)

-## The Concept
-The core concept is the observable Parameter which has a value ranging from 0 to 1.
-Parameters control the behavior of the virtual devices and can depend on each other.
-Devices are represented by 3D objects and light sources rendered on the screen.
-When the scene is loaded the application in its _init_ method looks for a specific object by name and wires it to the _VirtualDevice_.
-A _VirtualDevice_ is an object that encapsulates the state and exposes it via a set of parameters.
-Every _VirtualDevice_ has the _update_ method which are called by _VirtualDeviceManager_ on every frame.
-A _VirtualDevice_ can update its state in this method.

-## Extending Functionality
-- Add new object to the scene which will be simulated
-- Create new class and implement _VirtualDevice_ interface
-- Implement the device behavior and expose the state via parameters
-- Add an instance of _VirtualDevice_ to _VirtualDeviceManager_
-- Create UI controls linked to parameters using _ViewFactory_

-## TODOs
-- Implement more virtual devices
-- Add code comments
-- Add tests